bigeethan/predicting_vote_share_based_on_cook_pvi/README.md

 # Predicting Vote Share Based on Cook PVI

 The Cook PVI is a measure of how much more Republican or Democrat your state/district is compared to the national environment.
-For exmaple, a PVI of R+5 would mean a state/district is
+For example, a PVI of R+5 would mean a state/district is
 5 percentage points more Republican than the nation, and a PVI of D+5 would mean a state/district is 5 percentage points more Democrat than the nation.
 For the purposes of this program, Republican PVI's are represented as positive numbers and Democrat PVI's are represented as negative numbers.